The phrase “probable cause” comes from the Fourth Amendment of the U.S. Constitution, which states:

 In some cases, an arrest warrant is obtained before the police take someone into custody, but police will use probable cause to make warrantless arrests, as well.

-For example, imagine an officer pulls a car over for speeding.
+Going back to the traffic stop example: Imagine an officer pulling a car over for speeding.
 When he approaches the driver’s window, he notices small baggies of white powder sitting in the passenger’s seat.
 This fact is used to make a warrantless search (see the above section), upon which the officer discovers that the white powder is cocaine.
 Even if the driver of the car says he was not aware of the cocaine, the officer has probable cause to arrest him because a reasonable person would conclude that the driver did in fact know about the drugs.

 Challenging Probable Cause